turnkeylinux-apps/bugzilla/README.rst

 - Bugzilla configurations:

-   - Installed from package management.
-See /var/www for links to file paths.
+   - Installed from upstream source code to /var/www/bugzilla.
    - Periodically collect statistics and execute *whine*.
-   - Suppress annoying new version messages (irrelevant due to package being managed by APT).
    - Includes support for dependency graphs and documentation.

 - SSL support out of the box.